What if we told you that there’s a way to grow your business by two to four times without developing a new product or receiving additional funding?

 - Sandboxes – These are internal sections of your website with which an employee can create a mock order, walk through a process, start a chat, and see things from the customer’s point of view.

-- Cross-departmental meet and greets – Invite peers from other departments to a meeting to answer questions, show a presentation or otherwise help your agents better understand what they do.
+- Cross-departmental meet and greets – Invite peers from other departments to a meeting to answer questions, show a presentation, and help your agents better understand what they do.

 - Review existing resources regularly – Do they need to be updated?
 Are they accurate?
 A customer service team is only as good as the accuracy of the knowledge you put at their fingertips.